iankuys/codepath-prework/README.md

 ## Notes

-My biggest challenege was not owning a Macbook to develop this pre project as mine stopped working due to a water damage accident.
-Hence time became one of my biggest challenges too, as I was only able to get my hands on a MacBook after finally able to loan one on  02/02/2022 from my university.
+My biggest challenge was not owning a Macbook to develop this pre project as mine stopped working due to a water damage accident.
+Hence time became one of my biggest challenges too, as I was only able to get my hands on a MacBook after finally able to loan one on  02/02/2022 from my university which was less than 2 days before the deadline.
 I will get my mac book fixed though before the start of the course!
 Overall, the code was definitely straight and simple, but if I had more time to work on it I would definitely add a lot more features to the app.

 ## License